Good Bacteria, Designed to Work for You

-These traits the bacteria express in and on us help us function better in the world: they help us digest our food, protect us from infection, affect our circadian rhythm and psychology, and even likely influence our neurological and immunological development.
+These traits that the bacteria express in and on us help us function better in the world: they help us digest our food, protect us from infection, affect our circadian rhythm and psychology, and even likely influence our neurological and immunological development.

-At ZBiotics we leverage these good bacteria and their naturally evolved methods of DNA editing to engineer new strains to address specific problems affecting people in their normal lives.
+At ZBiotics, we leverage these good bacteria and their naturally evolved methods of DNA editing to engineer new strains to address specific problems affecting people in their normal lives.
 In our first strain – B. subtilis ZB183™ – we transferred a trait for acetaldehyde breakdown from the liver into a probiotic bacteria for the purpose of helping you feel better after drinking alcohol.

 We tested the strain extensively to demonstrate safety and functionality, validating that we edited ZB183 the way we intended to, and not in any unintended ways.

 This is our first proof of concept on a bigger journey to use the immense potential of microbes to benefit humanity in a way that works with nature, not against it.

 Science at ZBiotics takes advantage of three fundamental facts.